gaborbernat/algo-notes/problem_solutions/max_xor_sub_sequence.md

 any integer between `x` and `y` will have the same prefix.
 Then at the first bit that is different, as `y` is greater than `x`, thus there must be a `1` at that position of `y` and `0` of `x`.

-And we know, if we drop the common prefix and only consider bits from that prosition, `01111..1` must be greater than `x` and less than `y`.
+And we know, if we drop the common prefix and only consider bits from that position, `01111..1` must be greater than `x` and less than `y`.
 The same to `10000..0`.
 So let these two suffix perform `XOR`, we will get `11111..1`.
 Thus, the largest `XOR` result from two elements in the interval must in a form like `0..000111..1` and `1` begins at the highest different bits